 How Do I Go to Shree Jagannath Temple?

-Puri is an important terminus among the railway stations in India, one kilometer north of the town.
+Puri is an important terminus among the railway stations in India, one kilometre north of the town.
 There are direct trains to most parts of India from Puri.
-The railway station code for Puri is ‘PURI’, on the website of Official railway ticket booking site, irctc.co.in.
+The railway station code for Puri is ‘PURI’, on the website of the Official railway ticket booking site, irctc.co.in.

-Bhubaneswar airport is the nearest airport to Shree Jagannath Temple, at 60 kilometers away.
+Bhubaneswar airport is the nearest airport to Shree Jagannath Temple, 60 kilometres away.